This Banana Pumpkin Bread is moist, nutritious, and delicious! Learn how to freeze it for later or make it into muffins, too.

-- 1 cup smashed ripe bananas
+- 1 cup mashed overripe bananas (about 1 banana)

 - 1/2 cup canned pureed pumpkin